 .
 For more information, see wasp identification and emergence chart

 , this is in PDF format and requires Acrobat reader.
-See Yellow Jacket Traps in Outdoors Section
+See Yellow Jacket Traps in Pest Control section

 A stylized Japanese rock garden with the primary features being raked sand and specifically placed stones to promote meditation that opens the mind and brings inner peace.